ScopeaFrance/technical-training/01-models/README.md

 * [Python](https://www.python.org/)

+## Notice

+No need to build a complete functional module on this exercise!
+Remember that this training is incremental and is intended to show you the different tools that the Odoo framework provides.

 ## Problem 1: The Citadel (OpenAcademy)

 The citadel of the seven kingdoms, located in Oldtown would like to use Odoo to